simonw/til/gpt3/writing-test-with-copilot.md

 # Writing tests with Copilot

-I needed to write a pretty tedious collection of repetitive tests, for various error status.
+I needed to write a relatively repetitive collection of tests, for a number of different possible error states.

-The code I was testing looks like this:
+The code I was testing [looks like this](https://github.com/simonw/datasette/blob/187d91d68617ca48e34c1fb0c6722a40f8567d45/datasette/views/database.py#L561-L687):

 ```python
 columns = data.get("columns")